SpyrosKou/SK-Calculus/README.md

 ## Scope & Motivation
 [SK Calculus](https://github.com/SpyrosKou/SK-Calculus) was written for experimentation and study of the SK Calculus in Java.
-As SK Calculus is turing complete, it is also theoretically possible to create turing machine by using SK Calculus.
-Although an interesting idea, an attempt to implement a turing machine that would need to fine tune aspects of this implementation such as the stack memory usage.
+As SK Calculus is turing complete, it is also theoretically possible to create a turing machine by using SK Calculus.
+Although creating a turing machine is an interesting idea, an attempt to implement a turing machine using this project would need to fine tune aspects such as the stack memory usage.
 A set of video lectures, presentation and javascript demonstrations of lambda calculus , that also mention the SK Calculus, can be found here: [Lambda Talk](https://github.com/glebec/lambda-talk) .

 ## About